Back to: SECURED TRANSACTIONS

 ⁃ Example: First Bank lends money to Katherine and takes a security interest in Katherine’s jewelry.
 A creditor receives a judgment against Katherine and establishes a lien against her jewelry.
 First Bank later makes a future advance to Katherine that is secured by her jewelry.
 If First Bank made the advance within 45 days of the lien creditor establishing its lien, then First Bank will have priority.
 If First Bank makes the future advance more than 45 days after the lien is established, it will have priority if the future advance was pursuant to the original lending agreement providing for a security interest in the collateral or if First Bank had no knowledge of the other creditor’s lien at the time of the advance.

-• Priority over Buyers of Collateral – A secured party who makes future advances against collateral has priority over a buyer of the collateral in the ordinary course if:
+• Priority over Buyers of Collateral – Per 9-323(d) and (e), a secured party who makes future advances against collateral has priority over a buyer of the collateral in the ordinary course if:

 ⁃ The secured party’s advance is made within 45 days and without knowledge of the purchase; or